Pedroo-Nietoo/Capy-Icon-Theme/README.md

-# nieto-icon-theme README
+# Capy Icon Theme

-Icon and folder file theme
+A simple icon and folder theme for Visual Studio Code

 ## Features